cat-cfs/WITAutomator/README.md

   * import_config - all items in this section are constant for the WITAutomator, and do not need to be changed

 **Items that _do_ need to be edited**
-  * mapping_config
+  * **mapping_config**
-    * default_spuid defines a key that links to default CBM-CFS3 parameters.
+    * **default_spuid** defines a key that links to default CBM-CFS3 parameters.
 Change this to the appropriate value for your province, ecological boundary combination.
 See the ArchiveIndex table tblSPUDefault, tblAdminBoundaryDefault, tblEcoBoundaryDefault
-  * disturbance_type_mapping - for each disturbance type defined in the woodstock data, a mapping to a CBM-CFS3 default disturbance type must exist.
+    * **disturbance_type_mapping** for each disturbance type defined in the woodstock data, a mapping to a CBM-CFS3 default disturbance type must exist.
 The names of the CBM-CFS3 disturbance types is defined in the archive index table tblDisturbanceTypeDefault.
 The example shows mapping for 2 disturbance types:
       1. Woodstock disturbance type: *"Wildfire"* maps to CBM-CFS3 disturbance type *"Wildfire"*
       2. Woodstock disturbance type: *"_DEATH"* maps to CBM-CFS3 disturbance type *"Wildfire"*
-  * species_mapping - for each species name in the Woodstock _species theme_ an entry must exist in this section that maps to a CBM-CFS3 default species name.
+    * **species_mapping** - for each species name in the Woodstock _species theme_ an entry must exist in this section that maps to a CBM-CFS3 default species name.
 In the example the Woodstock theme value _"035  Black Spruce Forest"_ is mapped to the CBM-CFS3 default species name _"Spruce"_.
 The complete definition of the CBM-CFS3 Species name is defined in the Archive index table tblSpeciesTypeDefault.

-*Example*
+**_Example_**
 ```json
 {
   "output_path": "",